MB-Ndhlovu/Bantu-Os/README.md

 🌍 Bantu OS  An AI-Native Personal Operating System

-“The people who are crazy enough to think they can change the world are the ones who do.” – Steve Jobs

 Bantu OS is not just another operating system.
 It’s a vision for the future: an AI-first, African-born OS designed to reimagine how humans interact with technology.